 Specialists travel to the house and carefully clean from dust and accumulated dirt such objects like floors, carpets, and hard surfaces.
 During the high-quality sanitation of surfaces, cleaners are paying special attention to door knobs, since the owner constantly interacts with them, coming from the outside.
 The company’s specialists also clean and disinfect windows, cabinet furniture, work surfaces in the kitchen.
 There is not a single surface in the house that could be “not attractive” to the virus since it is transmitted through the air.

 It is essential to provide comprehensive disinfection of your own housing if there are children, people who suffer from allergies, or who are at risk of getting an illness (elder people and those who suffer from concomitant, chronic diseases).
-You just need to call our specialists by phone or fill a form online, indicating the data: area; what kind of cleaning is needed; the address; suitable date and time.
+You just need to call our specialists by phone or fill a form online, indicating the data: New York area; what kind of cleaning is needed; the address; suitable date and time.
 Plus, customers are not obliged to be personally present during the cleaning process.

 Coronavirus Office Disinfection